makrai/notes/manning15-last-words-comp-ling-deep-learn.md

   sharing that occurs within deep representations
 * the system devel process
   * The researcher defines a model architecture and a top-level loss function
-  * and then both the parameters and the representations of the model
-  * self-organize so as to minimize this loss, in an end-to-end learning
+  * parameters and the representations of the model self-organize so as to minimize this loss, in an end-to-end learning framework
-  * framework
   * We are starting to see the power of such deep systems in
     * recent work in neural machine translation
       * Sutskever, Vinyals, and Le 2014;
-      * Luong et al.  2015
+      * Luong+ 2015
-        * Luong, Minh-Thang, Ilya Sutskever, Quoc V.  Le, Oriol Vinyals,
-        * and Wojciech Zaremba.
-2015
+        MT Luong, I Sutskever, Quoc V Le, Oriol Vinyals, and Wojciech Zaremba.
-        * Addressing the rare word problem in neural machine translation
+        Addressing the rare word problem in neural machine translation 2015
 * compositionality in models,

 # 5. Scientific Questions That Connect Computational Linguistics and Deep